 Next steps and timeline

 While the pipeline began operating once construction was completed in 2021, the project remains open as Enbridge works to ensure the site is returned to its condition before construction.
 The old pipeline, while no longer in use, remains in place.
 Decisions and permits related to decommissioning the old line will include numerous landowners and require permits from state and federal agencies.
 The process and its timing has yet to be determined.

-The October 2022 enforcement action requires Enbridge to fund $2.625 million to complete several supplemental environmental projects in watersheds affected during construction.
-The projects are described the full enforcement agreement (see Attachment A).
+The October 2022 stipulation agreement requires Enbridge to fund $2.625 million to complete several supplemental environmental projects in watersheds affected during construction.